Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 Yeah, Sean, I want to bring up something.

-Uh I was watching Representative Raskin going on and on about how the you know the the uh capital is rushed by all these people.
+I was watching Representative Raskin going on and on about how the capital was rushed by all these people.

 Why were the Democrats on January 6th hiding under their desks?

-We've got to protect our institutions, and that means our capital, and people should you uh a riot is a riot is a riot.
+We've got to protect our institutions, and that means our capital, and people should – a riot is a riot is a riot.

-I said all during the summer of 2020, the 500 some odd riots where thousands of cops injured as they were throwing bricks and rocks and bottles and Molotov cocktails at these cops, thousands injured.
+I said all during the summer of 2020, the 500 some-odd riots where thousands of cops injured as they were throwing bricks and rocks and bottles and Molotov cocktails at these cops.

-So what where is the investigative panel into that?
+So where is the investigative panel into that?

 You know, where is the commission on Democratic Party silence because they didn't want to upset their base and say stop rioting, stop throwing bricks and rocks at cops, stop burning down precincts, stop taking over city blocks.